3 Jul 2018

-The BSAP Fund is a fund managed by the Nordic Investment Bank (NIB) and the Nordic Environment Finance Corporation (NEFCO).
+The Baltic Sea Action Plan (BSAP) Fund is managed by the Nordic Investment Bank and the Nordic Environment Finance Corporation (NEFCO).

 The fund provides grants for technical assistance to projects that support the implementation of the HELCOM Baltic Sea Action Plan (BSAP).
 The aim of the BSAP is to help restore the ecological status of the Baltic Sea.